-We have a revolving credit facility providing for revolving borrowings of up to \$75.0 million (the "Revolver" and, together with the Term Loan, the "2017 Senior Secured Credit Facilities").
-The Revolver will mature on August 31, 2022 (or, if at least 50.0% of the 2021 Notes have not either been repaid or refinanced with permitted indebtedness having a maturity date not earlier than six months after the maturity date of the Term Loan by no later than October 15, 2020, then October 15, 2020).
-As of December 31, 2018, our availability on the Revolver was \$71.2 million (including outstanding letters of credit of \$3.8 million).
+We have a revolving credit facility providing for revolving borrowings of up to \$120.0 million (the "Revolver" and, together with the Term Loan, the "Senior Secured Credit Facilities").
+The Revolver will mature on August 31, 2022.
+As of December 31, 2019, our availability on the Revolver was \$112.9 million (including outstanding letters of credit of \$7.1 million).